Lila's Clause

 e) How do we implement climate risk management and mitigation solutions for our business?

-f) Consider how these risks may materialise for the business in short, medium and long term timelines (e.g.in three/five/10 years).
+f) Consider how these risks may materialise for the business in short-, medium- and long-term timelines (for example, in 3 or 5 or 10 years).

 Additional resources: